 The anterior pelvic tilt is primarily caused by inactivity, so the best way to correct it is by moving more and sitting less.
 However, for many people with desk jobs, that simply isn’t possible.
 Because they are aware of their condition, many people sit in an exaggerated position with their back straight and avoid slouching.
 Doing this can actually cause an exaggerated arch in your back and make the issue worse.
 If you are wondering how to correct anterior pelvic tilt while sitting, there is a correct way to sit which will help:

 - Squeeze your glutes.
 The key to fixing the tilt is sitting straight on top of your pointy bottom bones or ischial tuberosity.
 You are aiming to reangle the triangular sitting bones to a more natural position.
-By squeezing your glutes, it will help you rotate the pelvis back and downwards.
+Squeezing your glutes will help you rotate the pelvis back and downwards.

-- Engage your core – Keeping a little tone within your core abdominal muscles should help neutralise the pelvis and reduce arching in the lower back.
+- Engage your core – Keeping a little tone within your core abdominal muscles should help neutralize the pelvis and reduce arching in the lower back.

 - Sit on a comfortable but supportive chair.
 Investing in a proper ergonomic chair will help you maintain a good posture during your working day and prevent anterior pelvic tilt while sitting.